Is the dreaded ‘quasi-recovery’ an inevitability in the recovery process from an eating disorder?

 This time around, we are making changes with a brain still screaming at us not to gain weight, terrified of many aspects of facing yet more food or continuing to rest when the world is obsessed with movement and now we are having to push through with people less understanding of the why….
 This then merely adds to our doubts about allowing more weight gain, even though deep down we know it is the only thing that will get us recovered.

-In quasi recovery we have not yet fully rewired our brains and unless we persist with eating unrestrictedly and as much as possible, resting and not manipulating our body weight and shape then we never will fully rewire the eating disordered thoughts and patterns… And that ultimately just leaves us in a space of half recovered living for years at best or relapse to full ED hell at worse.
+In quasi recovery we have not yet fully rewired our brains and unless we persist with eating unrestrictedly and as much as possible, as well as resting and not manipulating our body weight and shape then we never will fully rewire the eating disordered thoughts and patterns… And that ultimately just leaves us in a space of half recovered living for years at best or relapse to full ED hell at worse.

 None of us want to hit and stop at a quasi recovered state, but as I said at the start of this post, is it inevitable in recovery that we will hit and perhaps tread water at this half living / half recovered state for a time?